Who we are

 Jan Hunt

-Jan was previously Chair of Skyline Enterprises and board member of the Jumping New Zealand, Queenstown Chamber of Commerce, Chair of Destination Queenstown.
+Jan was previously Chair of Skyline Enterprises and Destination Queenstown, and a board member of Jumping New Zealand and the Queenstown Chamber of Commerce.

 Steve Chadwick QSO

-Steve is a former Member of Parliament for Rotorua and from 2013 to 2022, the Mayor of Rotorua.
-As Mayor of Rotorua Lakes Council, Steve was a strong influence on Rotorua Lakes Council’s new way of doing business through the Rotorua 2030 Vision.
+Steve was a Member of Parliament from 1999 to 2011 and Mayor of Rotorua from 2013 to 2022.
+Steve was a strong influence on Rotorua Lakes Council’s new way of doing business through the Rotorua 2030 Vision.

 Jacqui Walshe

-Jacqui is a dual New Zealand and Australian citizen and the long-term leader of The Walshe Group.
-The Walshe Group has provided dedicated airline and destination representation services to some of the world’s leading travel brands for over 40 years in Australia, New Zealand, Singapore and Hong Kong.
+Jacqui is a dual New Zealand/Australian citizen and the long-term leader of The Walshe Group, a company that has provided dedicated airline and destination representation services to world-leading travel brands for over 40 years in Australia, New Zealand, Singapore and Hong Kong.

 Amanda Butler

-Amanda is a commercial executive who has extensive experience within the FMCG sector across Australia and New Zealand.
-These have included Director, Global CEO and General Manager roles within global bluechip multinationals, private enterprise and healthcare.
+Amanda is a commercial executive who has extensive experience within the FMCG sector across Australia and New Zealand including director, CEO and general manager roles at global blue-chip multinationals, private enterprise and healthcare.

-particular focus on organisation transformation, brand growth and marketing communications.
+She also holds governance positions in various sectors including health and conservation with sub-committee responsibilities in IT/cybersecurity and HR/remuneration.
+Amanda is experienced in governance and management across Australia and New Zealand with a particular focus on organisation transformation, brand growth and marketing communications.
 Amanda is an active member of the Australian and New Zealand Institute of Company Directors.
-Amanda was appointed to the board in August 2022.

 Leah McDonald